sdc-china/IDA-doc/_posts/2018-01-15-test-case-data-binding.md

 ### Bind data item to the case step parameter

-  1. Choose the test case step you want to bind csv data.
+  1. Edit the test case step which you want to use csv data.

   2. Choose the csv binding variable  from the selectbox value.